waffle-iron/simmer/readme.txt

 **Additional Features**

+* Bulk-add ingredients & instructions
+* Recipe categories
 * Add recipe servings, yield, and source name and/or link
-* Recipe categories
 * Embed recipes anywhere in your posts or pages
 * Front-end recipe printing